DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 </p>

 [Email Addresses](https://attack.mitre.org/techniques/T1589/002/)
-* Adversaries gather **email addresses** that can be used during targeting.
-Even if internal instances exist, organizations have **public-facing** email infrastructure and addresses for employees.
+* Adversaries gather **email addresses** that can be used during targeting even if internal instances exist, organizations have **public-facing** email infrastructure and addresses for employees.

 The following tools and website allows the attacker to gather email addresses